 NIMD is a non-governmental organization, supported by Dutch political parties, that assists political parties in more than 20 countries worldwide.
 NIMD’s expertise lies in providing specialized support to multiparty political systems and capacity building for political parties and similar groupings.
 Through its activities, NIMD aims to contribute to the deepening and sustainability of democratic political institutions in new and emerging democracies.

 Governance and Remuneration policy

-Hans Bruning has been Executive Director since 2011.
-As Executive Director he is responsible for the management and strategic development of the organization and reports to the Supervisory Board.
+The NIMD Executive Director is responsible for the management and strategic development of the organization and reports to the Supervisory Board.
 The Supervisory Board consists of six independent members with extensive experience in various relevant areas, including politics.
 The Supervisory Board receives a remuneration of €250 for every meeting (four times per year).

 The Advisory Council, consisting of representatives of the seven Dutch political parties that founded NIMD, provides strategic advice on key policy issues.
 Advisory Board members are reimbursed their expenses for attending the meetings.

 NIMD determines its remuneration policy according to the subsidy guidelines from the Dutch Ministry of Foreign Affairs (MFA).
 These guidelines stipulate that remuneration of the Executive Board and employees is subject to a maximum salary of €129,500 annually (including holiday allowance).
 This is based on the pay-scale 19 of Bezoldigings Besluit Rijksambtenaren (BBRA) and a 36-hour working week.
 The Executive Director of NIMD receives a salary of €88,329 which is BBRA 16 scale 10.